rusty-electron/ltspice-simulation-group/README.md

 ### Report template

-Here is a [sample report template](https://www.overleaf.com/read/xdkhktjzpnfd), clone this and edit on overleaf.com or download and edit offline.
+Here is a [sample report template](https://www.overleaf.com/read/xdkhktjzpnfd), clone this and edit on [overleaf.com](https://overleaf.com) or download the `.tex` files and edit offline.

 ### adding LM741 spice model